edwardbr/judyarray_stl_wrapper/README.md

 ##Implementation

 Build instructions.
-This is a header only library that includes the JudyArray library.
+This is a header only library that requires the JudyArray library http://judy.sourceforge.net/.

+template<typename S, typename T> class judy_int_map
+template<typename T> class judy_string_map
+template<typename T> class judy_int_set

+These classes use a integer or a string as a key which are used internally by the JudyArray library, other types such as dates may also work if converted into something like a julian integer.

 More info when I get around to it...